iiasa/GLOBIOM-G4M-link/README.md

    6 (comment out the stages >= 6).
 This will provide a restart file in the `GLOBIOM/Model/t` directory that is used by the notebook to perform parallel scenario (stage 6) runs on the Limpopo cluster.

+   Make sure you have a single GAMS installation directory in your path, preferably the lastest GAMS version available.
 6. Install the R dependencies if needed.

 ## R Dependencies